Skip to main content

 Parse Postal Code

 In this dataset, the date fields are stored in US format without leading zeros.
-Enso uses similar format strings to .Net to specify how to parse or format dates.
+Enso uses format strings to specify how to parse or format dates.
 The table below is not an exhaustive list but gives some key date specifiers.

 SpecifierDescriptionExample